CharityMutonii/pizza-paradise/README.md

  * **Charity Mutoni**

 ### Project setup instructions
- 1.You must have a github account
+ 1. You must have a github account
- 2.Fork the project on your local computer
+ 2. Fork the project on your local computer
- 3.You will be able to view the project
+ 3. You will be able to view the project
- 4.Edit the codes according to your preferences
+ 4. Edit the codes according to your preferences

 ### Technologies
-1.Html
+1. Html
-2.Css
+2. Css
-3.Javascript
+3. Javascript
-4.bootstrap framework
+4. bootstrap framework
-5.Jquery(javascript libary)
+5. Jquery(javascript libary)

 ### Contact Information
 Email:charitytoni0@gmail.com